gbirke/factory-book/chapters/all.rst

 When and how to use the factory in tests?
 It depends.

+.. index:: Unit tests

-In **unit tests**, you shouldn’t use the factory at all, since those tests are about the behavior of single *units* (e.g. classes) of your code and if those units interact with other parts of your program, you use `test doubles`_ to isolate the `system under test`_ from the rest of the system.
+In **unit tests**, you shouldn't use the factory at all, since those tests are about the behavior of single *units* (e.g. classes) of your code and if those units interact with other parts of your program, you use `test doubles`_ to isolate the `system under test`_ from the rest of the system.

     TODO: Reference unit test example in example code base

-Even **integration tests** don’t need to use the factory to instantiate the whole object tree.
+Even **integration tests** don't need to use the factory to instantiate the whole object tree.
 Instead, you can instantiate the systems under test that need to interact with each other, but satisfy their other dependencies with test doubles.

+.. index:: Acceptance tests
 .. _acceptance_tests:

 Your **acceptance tests** test application, using the whole object tree.
 You should use the factory for constructing the object tree.
 However, you’ll run into problems.
-Let’s have a look at an intentionally bad acceptance test that simulates a user adding a new to-to item by going to a URL.
+Let's have a look at an intentionally bad acceptance test that simulates a user adding a new to-to item by going to a URL.
 There are at least two problems in the test.
 Can you spot them?